Zizaco/confide/README.md

 ### Configuration

-Set the properly values to the `config/auth.php`.
-This values will be used by confide to generate the database migration and to generate controllers and routes.
+Set the property values in `config/auth.php`.
+These values will be used by confide to generate the database migration, controllers and routes.

-Set the `address` and `name` from the `from` array in `config/mail.php`.
-Those will be used to send account confirmation and password reset emails to the users.
+Set the `address` and `name` in the `from` array in `config/mail.php`.
+These will be used to send account confirmation and password reset emails to the users.

 ### User model